-To provide the vehicle's load carrying capability, some trucks require different recommended tire pressures in the front tires as compared to the rear tires.
-The Tire Pressure Monitoring System (TPMS) equipped on these vehicles is designed to illuminate the Low Tire Pressure Warning indicator at two different pressures; one for the front tires and one for the rear tires.
+To provide the vehicle's load carrying capability, some vehicles require different recommended tire pressures in the front tires as compared to the rear tires.
+The tire pressure monitoring system (TPMS) equipped on these vehicles is designed to illuminate the low tire pressure warning indicator at two different pressures; one for the front tires and one for the rear tires.

-Since tires need to be rotated to provide consistent performance and maximum tire life, the Tire Pressure Monitoring System needs to know when the tires are rotated to determine which set of tires are on the front and which are on the rear.
+Since tires need to be rotated to provide consistent performance and maximum tire life, the tire pressure monitoring system needs to know when the tires are rotated to determine which set of tires are on the front and which are on the rear.
 With this information, the system can detect and properly warn of low tire pressures.